- Reference Number: HEY-891/2020

 Can I prevent febrile convulsions?

-Unfortunately there is no known way to prevent febrile convulsions.
+Unfortunately we have not found any way to prevent febrile convulsions.
 Giving paracetamol or ibuprofen if your child has a temperature can help them to feel better, but will not stop a febrile convulsion from happening.

 Should you require further advice on the issues contained in this leaflet, please call NHS 111